Shropshire Hills National Landscape

-Map of Shropshire, with the Shropshire Hills AONB in green.
+Map of Shropshire, with the Shropshire Hills National Landscape in green.

-The Shropshire Hills National Landscape is a designated Area of Outstanding Natural Beauty (AONB) in Shropshire, England.
+The Shropshire Hills National Landscape is a designated National Landscape in Shropshire, England.
 It is located in the south of the county, extending to its border with Wales.
 Designated in 1958, the area encompasses 802 km2 of land primarily in south-west Shropshire, taking its name from the upland region of the Shropshire Hills.
 The A49 road and Welsh Marches Railway Line bisect the area north–south, passing through or near Shrewsbury, Church Stretton, Craven Arms and Ludlow.